JanPomelo/linked-list/README.md

 ###### Arguments

-none
+value

 ###### Description

-adds a node to the end of the LinkedList
+adds a node with the given value to the end of the LinkedList

 ###### Returns